Niisaachewan Anishinaabe Nation (NAN), Community Partner

 Samantha Mehltretter, Graduate Research Assistant

 Samantha Mehltretter is a Water Resources Engineer in Training with an interest in the social and environmental impacts of engineering.
 She completed her bachelor’s in water resources at the University of Guelph in 2015, and subsequently worked at a Coastal Engineering company for two years before starting her M.A.Sc.
 Samantha’s experience in engineering consulting experience was exceptionally valuable to her professional development; however, she decided to pursue graduate studies to learn more about water resources and how she can use her knowledge to help people and the environment.
 She plans to pursue a Ph.D. and focus on investigating manomin decline on the Winnipeg River.
 Samantha successfully completed her TCPS2 training in 2018.

-Margaret Lehman, 2019 Undergraduate Research Assistant
+Margaret Lehman, Undergraduate Research Assistant